tmartin004/OTRecon/README.md

 ## Overview

-`pcap_ot_hosts.py` is a passive PCAP parser for host discovery and common OT/ICS traffic identification.
+`OTRecon` is a passive PCAP parser for host discovery and common OT/ICS traffic identification.
 It reads an existing `.pcap` or `.pcapng` file and reports observed hosts, MAC addresses, conversations, ports, likely vendors, OT protocols, and basic asset role hints.